nobodyisinocent/RGBtoHDMI/README.md

 It was special request of my friend Lolof, and perhaps the best one of the two A500 design:
 ![image](https://user-images.githubusercontent.com/80821708/132412629-29ea0ea0-a922-4344-a19a-af96bae85576.png)

-And some pictures from Lolof of the rgb2hdmi in action onto his A500 !
+And some pictures from Lolof of this second version rgb2hdmi in action onto his A500 !

 ![IMG_20210423_145139](https://user-images.githubusercontent.com/80821708/132981505-030add7e-4199-458c-a330-fcac5729eac1.jpg)